-You can enable editable quantities on the order form for your products, letting you or your customers specify different quantities of your product to purchase.
+ClickBank Sellers can enable editable quantities on the order form of their products.
+This feature allows customers to specify what quantity of the product they wish to purchase.

 If this feature is enabled, but you do not pass the quantity parameter, the order form displays normally.
 The quantity is set to one, and the quantity selector is not displayed.

 ClickTip: Any additional paylink parameters can be provided on the paylink URL as well.
 The order of the parameters is not important unless you are also using Cart.
 See the Creating A Payment Link article for more information, and see the Compatibility With Other Features section for more information about using editable quantity with Cart.

 An additional aspect of the editable quantity feature is the optional Maximum Purchase Quantity field.
 This field lets sellers define the maximum quantity permitted for purchase in a single transaction.

 Maximum Purchase Quantity can be set to any value from 1-99 and is applicable to any product type.
 If the field is not utilized, the default maximum amount is 99.
 Customers cannot purchase more than 99 units of a product in a single transaction.